 The peak season for asthma and allergy sufferers is right around the corner.
-Proper management and treatment can make a huge difference in your quality of life and comfort in your day to day living.
+Proper management and treatment can make a huge difference in your quality of life and comfort in your day-to-day living.
 Be proactive and plan ahead!
-Contact us today to set up an appointment (440)-779-1112.
+Contact us today to set up an appointment at (440)-779-1112.

 Voted Best Allergy & Immunology physician!

 Dr. Panuto has recently been voted by his peers as one of the best Allergy & Immunology Physicians in the “Best Doctors Cleveland” August 2018 magazine.